willymcallister/willymcallister.github.io/_articles/delta-wye-derivations.md

 The left side is the resistance in the $\text Y$ configuration, the right side is the resistance in the $\Delta$ configuration. $R_{xy}$ stands for the resistance between terminals $x$ and $y$.

->The symbol $\parallel$ is shorthand notation for "in parallel with",
+>The symbol $\parallel$ is shorthand notation for "in parallel with."
 $R_i \parallel R_j = R_i \,R_j / (R_i + R_j)$

 When we look at terminals $x$ and $y$, we assume terminal $z$ isn't connected to anything, so the current in $\text R3$ is $0$.